 Grief likes darkness, lying down, enclosed spaces.
 It may look like you are not doing much, but inside healing is going on when you withdraw from life this way.
 At some point you will probably begin to sit up, go outside, and start interacting again, when you feel ready.
 If it feels to you like its been too long, you might want to check in with a grief specialist or your physician.
 Sometimes it is difficult to tell the difference between grieving and depression.

 And sometimes we get stuck.
 This has been called complicated grief.
-In my experience at our retreats people are stuck because another emotions is tied into their grief...such as anger.
-With the loss of a son or daughter our feelings can include not only grief, but anger at others or ourselves, resentment, jealousy and other feelings.
+In my experience over 25 years of leading grief retreats, people are stuck because another emotions is tied into their grief...such as anger.
+With the loss of a son or daughter our feelings can include not only grief, but anger at others or ourselves, resentment, jealousy, fear and other feelings.

 Grief is wet…tears are helpful and necessary.
 For some people tears come easily, but for others, especially men, it's harder to cry.
 In these cases grief may not look like tears, it may look like anger or anxiety or even manifest as uncomfortable body sensations.